tomdaweiqq/drupal-gratis-theme/README.txt

-Version 1.2, September 15, 2013
+Version 2.0, August, 2014

 -- SUMMARY --

-Gratis is a responsive Drupal 7 HTML5 theme designed and developed by Danny Englander (Twitter: @highrockmedia).
-Based on the CSS Unsemantic Framework, it allows for a choice color palettes in the theme's settings page.
-There also may be support in the future for the color module to choose your own colors for various elements.
+Gratis 2 is a responsive Drupal 7 HTML5 theme designed and developed by Danny Englander (Twitter: @Danny_Englander).
+Gratis 2.0 has been re-architected from the ground up using Sass, Susy and Compass.

-Gratis is aimed at users who want to get a nice looking theme up and running in short order, may not want to take the time to create a sub-theme and mess with regions, settings, media queries, and other highly technical things.
+Gratis allows for a choice color palettes in the theme's settings page. and is aimed at users who want to get a nice looking theme up and running in short order, may not want to take the time to create a sub-theme and fiddle with regions, settings, media queries, and other highly technical things.
 It's also aimed at a casual Drupal user who has some familiarity with building sites.
 This theme also does not require any base theme.

 -- Theme Dependency (NONE) --

-As of Alpha 24, there is no longer a dependency on jQuery update.

 -- CONFIGURATION --